italia/developers.italia.it/README.md

 Wait until the Docker logs explicitly say that the website is served on *0.0.0.0:4000*.
 Then, open a browser and navigate to http://localhost:4000 to preview the website.

+### Recompile handlebars templates
+Within folder `_templates` live some handlebars templates that operate in various areas.
+Once they get modified it is necessary recompile them.
+To do that we can use `npx` utility as follow:

+`npx handlebars@4.0.0 _templates/search.handlebars -f assets/templates/search.tpl.js`

 ## Makefile

 Both the [CircleCI build](.circleci/config.yml) and the [Docker files](docker-compose.yml) leverage a [Makefile](Makefile), facilitating the execution of more complex routines.